Barthélemy Hervart

-Barthélemy Hervart or Herwart (16 August 1607 - 22 October 1676) was a Huguenot banker.
+Barthélemy Hervart or Herwart (16 August 1607 – 22 October 1676) was a Huguenot banker.
 He saved the French monarchy on several occasions during the Fronde, the series of civil wars in France in the mid-17th century, by means of important loans, and during the period of the fall of Louis XIV's Superintendent of Finance Nicolas Fouquet.

 Along with his brother and several other partners, Hervart took part in the financing of the salt marsh drainage project in Arles and Les Baux.

 Early life and family

 Hervart's father Daniel Herwart was a Protestant banker from Augsburg who moved to Lyon.

-Hervart was married to Esther Vimar in 1697 with whom he had three children: Jean-Antoine Hervart, Anne Hervart, who converted to Catholicism, and Esther Hervart.
-Esther married Charles III de La Tour du Pin, and moved to England after he died where she acquired citizenship, remarried, and had five children.
+Hervart was married to Esther Vimar in 1629 with whom he had three children: Jean-Antoine Hervart, Anne Hervart, who converted to Catholicism, and Esther d'Hervart.
+Esther (junior) married Charles III de La Tour du Pin, and they had six children of whom four lived to be adults.
+One of them married an English nobleman.
+The family moved to England where they acquired (de facto) citizenship.

 Other Herwart or Hervart family included Barthélemy's ancestor Georg Herwart who was mayor of Augsburg from 1539 to 1548, Georg's son Ulrich, who moved to Lyon, and Ulrich's son Daniel who married Anne Erlin in 1599 and had four children, including Barthélemy.